Jeeemcol/get-email-adestra-piano-integration/README.md

-Certainly!
-Here's a README for the provided PHP code:

 # PHP Code for Adestra Integration into Piano.io using email

 This PHP script is designed to integrate with the Adestra API to manage contacts and lists.
 It performs the following actions: